Builder68/OpenEarlyMacsRAMexpansion/README.md

 • Compatible with Macintosh 128/512K using either Apple 128K ROM or ROM-INATOR, and the 512KE.

-• Option to use a DIP switch to swap the onboard memory with a memory bank from the expansion board (necessary for Macintosh 128K).
+• DIP switch to swap the onboard memory with a memory bank from the expansion board (necessary for Macintosh 128K).

 • Solder jumpers to select among three memory size configurations (1MB, 2MB, or 4MB).